matthewscharles/instrument-maker/README.md

 I believe that most of the above applies as much to the creation of resources as it does to consumption.
 In fact, making a distinction between these acts might be considered problematic in this context.

+### Access in workshop settings

+In my experience, teaching environments, including less formal workshops, are often quite polarising environments when it comes to expectations of screen-based activity.
+A room with a set of consoles can be a welcoming space for some people, but excluding for others.
+Throw some audio into the mix, and it becomes very difficult for a facilitator to keep track of the different levels of progress in the room.

+So how could we make the resources more visible, and collaborative?
+Although environments like Pure Data might be an ideal way in to audio programming, they do rely quite heavily on focused attention on a screen, and moving between keyboard and mouse.
+This feels quite jarring compared to contemporary standards of touch-screen based activity (including smartboards).
+Furthermore, with a single fixed method of user input, many people without access to these interfaces are excluded.

 ### A few considerations in the initial development

 Would everyone like to make their own instrument?
 Does everyone need to?
 Is it a good use of time?
 It's up to the individual to make an informed decision.
 But the options should be on the table.
 With this in mind, here were a few considerations as I put the first demos together: